RoelN/FontJit/README.md

 ℹ️ Make sure you sanitize the font name to avoid icky browser bugs.
 Remove spaces, quotes, plus signs etc. Read more about this issue [in this Mastodon post](https://typo.social/@pixelambacht/110615435477645570).

-3. The font will now be loaded when this `div` enters the viewport, but `fontJit` only takes care of _loading_ the font.
+3. The font will now be loaded when this `div` enters the viewport!
+Remember, `fontJit` only takes care of _loading_ the font.
 You'll have to actually _apply_ it yourself.

 ```html
 <style>